 National PA Week is held every year from Oct.
 6–12, and the American Academy of Physician Assistants (AAPA) is committed to helping you recognize the value of PAs.

 Looking for a way to celebrate?
 We’ve put together a list below to help you out, complete with step-by-step guides.

-If you have questions about PA Week or how to celebrate in 2014, contact: Patrick Dunne, AAPA assistant director of communications, email@example.com.
+If you have questions about PA Week or how to celebrate, contact: Patrick Dunne, AAPA assistant director of communications, email@example.com.

 Click on one of the posters below to download (PDF).

 You can also grab a co-branded poster, a newspaper ad or a website banner.

 We're offering more ways to celebrate PA Week than ever before.
 From the first-ever #PAweek Photo Challenge to infographics to PA Week profile images, we want to give PAs and students all they need to celebrate the PA profession and raise awareness about PAs.